Murder of Cannon Hinnant

-Cannon Blake Hinnant was a five-year-old American boy from Wilson, North Carolina who was shot and killed on August 9, 2020, while playing in his neighbor's yard.
+Cannon Blake Hinnant (April 30, 2015 – August 9, 2020) was a five-year-old American boy from Wilson, North Carolina who was shot and killed on August 9, 2020, while playing in his neighbor's yard.
 Hinnant's neighbor, Darius Sessoms, was arrested for the shooting within 24 hours.

 On December 29, 2022, Sessoms entered an Alford plea.
 An Alford plea allows a defendant to maintain their innocence while admitting that the prosecution has evidence that would allow them to obtain a conviction.
 A judge sentenced Sessoms to life in prison without the possibility of parole.

+The murder gained further coverage due to prominent conservative figure's claims that the murder was racially motivated, claims which Hinnant's family have repeatedly denounced.

 Shooting and arrest

-At 5:30 pm on August 9, 2020, Hinnant cycled onto his next-door neighbor's property, and the neighbor, Darius Sessoms, a 25-year-old man, allegedly shot the boy at point-blank range.
+At 5:30 pm on August 9, 2020, Hinnant cycled onto his next-door neighbor's property, and the neighbor, Darius Sessoms, a 25-year-old man, shot the boy at point-blank range.
 At the time, Hinnant was playing outside with his two older sisters.
 After police officers and EMS personnel arrived at the location of the shooting, Hinnant was taken to Wilson Medical Center where he died from his injuries.
 The motive for the shooting is unknown.
 Sessoms was arrested within 24 hours and subsequently charged with first-degree murder.

 On September 22, Sessoms' girlfriend was also arrested in connection with the case.
 She was charged with felony accessory after the fact.

 Prosecution

 Sessoms was formally indicted by a grand jury on December 22, 2021.
 His initial court date was set for January 26, 2022.
-In January, 2022, Sessoms pled not guilty to first-degree murder and illegal possession of a firearm.
+In January 2022, Sessoms pled not guilty to first-degree murder and illegal possession of a firearm.
 Prosecutors were seeking the death penalty at that time.